Reading Chinese with English Letters.

 Take charge of your own progress – do not be limited to what is in the textbook.

-Buy a different beginner’s textbook and learn from both at the same time.
+Buy several beginner’s textbooks and take turns learning from all of them.
 One often helps you get insights that you didn’t’ clearly understand in the other.

 Buy computer software or apps for that language.
 Find videos on youtube.
 Type English in the left-hand panel of Google translate and read the version in your language in the right-hand panel.
 Press audio icon to hear it.